kiprobinson/BigFraction/README.md

 BigFraction
 ===========

-Java class I developed that represents a fraction as a ratio of two BigIntegers, reduced to lowest terms.
+Java class that represents a fraction as a ratio of two BigIntegers, reduced to lowest terms.
+Originally created for use Project Euler problems.